Cellie0320/personal_expense_tracker/frontend/README.md

    ![Index Page](public/img/index.png)

 - **login.php**
   - The login page where users can enter their credentials to access their accounts.
-It includes form validation and a "Remember Me" feature.
+It includes form validation a "Remember Me" feature and a "Forgot Password" feature.
   ![Login Page](public/img/login.png)

 - **register.php**